google/eng-practices/review/reviewer/speed.md

 shortly after it comes in.**

-**One business day is the maximum time it should take to respond** to a code review request (i.e. first thing the next morning).
+**One business day is the maximum time it should take to respond** to a code review request (i.e., first thing the next morning).

 Following these guidelines means that a typical CL should get multiple rounds of review (if needed) within a single day.